aalemayhu/xdp-playground/Challenge.md

 ## Adding a challenge

-HTML is used for the tasks so that the challenge writer has flexibility to present the challenge.
+HTML is used for the challenges so that the challenge writer has flexibility to present the challenge.
 To create a new challenge you need to

 - Create a new HTML file in `public/pages`, for example `public/pages/7.html` or some other available number.
 You can use [public/pages/0.html][t] as base.
 This file will describe your challenge to the user.
-You might want to include some background information or other descriptions before presenting the task.
+You might want to include some background information or other descriptions before presenting the objectives.
 - When you are happy with the challenge description, the next thing is to write a program which uses [`bpf_prog_test_run_xdp`][1] to verify the users input.
   This program must be placed in the directory `public/pages/7/`.
 The directory